preston3271/Terraform101/README.md

 ### Footnotes

-[^1]: For more markdown syntax see https://www.markdownguide.org/extended-syntax/
+<a name="myfootnote1">1</a>: For more markdown syntax see https://www.markdownguide.org/extended-syntax/